bento-platform/katsu/chord_metadata_service/mohpackets/data/small_dataset/README.md

 # Small dataset relationships

-This is a diagram of the relationships between the models in the dataset.
+This is a diagram of the synthetic relationships between the models in the dataset.

 ```mermaid
 ---